Chinese Lunar New Year in London 2026 Free

 The London Chinese New Year fun usually continues across the West End with special performances, workshops and activities.

-In previous years, you could spot up-and-coming British-Chinese artists performing dance, music and comedy at the talent and community zone on Shaftesbury Avenue.
+You can usually spot up-and-coming British-Chinese artists performing dance, music and comedy at the community stage and exhibition zone on Dean Street and Shaftesbury Avenue.

-Or take the kids to the family zone in Leicester Square for cultural activities and family-friendly entertainment, including arts and crafts, calligraphy, Chinese music, and dressing up in traditional outfits.
+Or take the kids to the family and culture zone, which is usually set up in Leicester Square, for cultural activities and family-friendly entertainment.

 Chinatown

-Head to Chinatown where you can usually get up close to lion dances and take selfies with Chinese zodiac animals.
-Or, sit down for a traditional Chinese New Year meal and festive treats in one of Chinatown’s restaurants.
+Head to Chinatown where you can expect to get up close to more lion dances, find more festive stalls or sit down for a traditional Chinese New Year meal and festive treats in one of Chinatown’s restaurants.

 Top tips for celebrating Chinese New Year in London